is a Human Powered Eco-Tour business located within Picayune Strand

 Logo rider to be featured on the

-2013 Tour de Picayune race participant T-shirts.
-"Skillet" has pulled
+Tour de Picayune race T-shirts.
+"Skillet" has again

-himself out of the sand to ride this year.
+himself out of the sand to ride the course.

 From: Race Director - Wes

-overcast here and there early.
-But clears up beatifully for typical
+overcast here and there early but clears up for typical

 winter time weather here in Southwest